What We Do

 Criminal/Civil Legal Advocacy: CPR advocates assist individuals with understanding the legal system and working with law enforcement and prosecution, including assistance applying for Crime Victim’s Compensation forms.
 Also, Family Violence and Stalking Protection orders can be explained and filed through our office.
 CPR provides referrals for assistance with divorce, child support, child custody, SSI/SSDI, and immigration matters.

 In addition to our other services, sexual assault survivors are also eligible for the following:

 Confidential Advocacy: CPR operates a rape crisis line 24 hours a day staffed by volunteer victim advocates trained in assisting sexual assault survivors.

-Forensic Exam: CPR advocates can accompany a victim at the hospital while a “rape kit” exam is conducted.
-A forensic exam can be performed anonymously without reporting to police and at no cost to the victim.
+Forensic Exam: CPR advocates can accompany a victim to the hospital while a “rape kit” exam is conducted.
+A forensic exam can be performed anonymously without reporting to the police and at no cost to the victim.

-Emergency Medical Assistance: CPR advocates can help with referrals for emergency contraception, pregnancy testing, STD testing, and mental health counseling.
+Emergency Medical Assistance: CPR advocates can help with referrals for pregnancy testing, STD testing, and mental health counseling.

 How I Can Plan For My Safety

 There are a few things one can do to keep safe while living in or leaving an environment of domestic violence and abuse.
 Preparing to leave, leaving, and after leaving an abuser is the most crucial time to maintain safety.
 A survivor’s safety is most at risk during and leaving the abuser so taking measures to be safe is important.